plirapli/tcc-2-docker-py/README.md

-# Sample Flask Project for Back4app Containers
+# Simple Flask Project for Prak TCC Pertemuan 2

-This repository contains a sample Flask application designed to be deployed on Back4app Containers.
-It serves as a template and guide to help you get started with deploying your own Flask applications on Back4app Containers.
+This repository contains a sample Flask application designed to be deployed on Docker Containers.
+It serves as a template to help you get started with deploying your own Flask applications on Docker Containers.

 ## Project Structure